 2017: NHL general managers meet at the historic Windsor (then a hotel, now an office building) in Montreal to celebrate the League's first 100 years, with the unveiling of a bronze plaque produced by the Historic Sites and Monuments Board of Canada.
 According to the handwritten minutes taken 100 years ago, a meeting was called there "to ascertain if some steps could not be taken to perpetuate the game of hockey."
 The NHL officially comes into being on Nov.
 26, 1917.
 "The NHL was born here," Commissioner Gary Bettman says, "and it will live here forever."

-2018: The Tampa Bay Lightning blow a four-goal lead in the third period but defeat the Philadelphia Flyers 6-5 at Wells Fargo Center on a goal by Anthony Cirelli at 1:47.
+2018: The Tampa Bay Lightning blow a four-goal lead in the third period but defeat the Philadelphia Flyers 6-5 at Wells Fargo Center on a goal by Anthony Cirelli at 1:47 of overtime.
 The Lightning lead 5-1 with less than 11 minutes remaining in the third period, only to allow four goals in a span of 6:04.
 The Lightning became the sixth team in NHL history to squander a four-goal lead in the third period and by win the game, and the first since the Dallas Stars defeat the Carolina Hurricanes 6-5 on Dec.
 8, 2015.
 The Flyers became the ninth team to rally from a four-goal deficit in the final 10 minutes of the third period and tie the game.